wolfgunblood/frontend-test/README.md

 ## Showcase 🎬

-You can see a GIF of my application below.
-I am using the autofill functionality to preview the main functionality of the app. <br /> <br />
+You can see a GIF of my application below.Preview the main functionality of the app. <br /> <br />
 ![](https://github.com/wolfgunblood/frontend-test/blob/main/public/videoedit.gif?raw=true)

 ## Table of Contents